d1rk/flour/README.md

 Design Goals
 ------------
  * CMSes suck.
 We don't want our application to live inside a CMS.
- * Do one thing and do it well.  rit. schedules content.
+ * Do one thing and do it well. flour schedules content.
 That's pretty much it.
  * Don't be clever.
 We're not clever so we probably can't make a computer clever.
  * Be fast.
-Cache in rit. so that the consuming application doesn't have to.
+Cache in flour so that the consuming application doesn't have to.

 Getting Started